-Table 29.
-Basin Infrastructure Projects Project Name Parties Involved Funding Capital Cost Status Status • Program A Water Systems Interconnection LOCSD/ GSWC Fully Funded Construction Value: \$103,550 Project completed February 2017, with final approval in March 2017 Upper Aquifer Well (8 th Street) LOCSD Fully Funded \$250,000 Well was drilled and cased in December 2016.
-Budget remaining \$250,000 to equip the well.
-Design RFP was issued in April, and a consultant should be retained by June 2017.
-Project to be completed by June 2018 or earlier if possible.
-South Bay Well Nitrate Removal LOCSD Completed Palisades Well Modifications LOCSD Completed Blending Project (Skyline Well) GSWC Fully Funded Previously funded through rate case Blending of Skyline Well and Rosina Well Project was completed.
-Project required modifications to include a new nitrate removal unit.
-Permits and equipment secured.
-Delivery of the treatment unit is estimated for the beginning of July.
-Assuming 4 weeks for installation, start-up is anticipated in September 2017.
-Water Meters S&T Completed Program B LOCSD Wells LOCSD Not Funded BMP: \$2.7 mil Project not initiated GSWC Wells GSWC Not Funded BMP: \$3.2 mil Project not initiated Community Nitrate Removal Facility LOCSD/GSWC Partial First phase combined with GSWC Program A GSWC's Program A Blending Project allows for incremental expansion of the nitrate facility and can be considered a first phase in Program B.
+Table 30.
+Basin Infrastructure Projects Project Name Parties Involved Funding Capital Cost Status Status Program A Water Systems Interconnection LOCSD/ Fully Construction Project completed February 2017, with final approval in GSWC Funded Value: \$103,550 March 2017 Upper Aquifer Well (8 th Street) LOCSD Fully \$250,000 Well was drilled and cased in December 2016.
+Budget Funded remaining \$250,000 to equip the well.
+Design RFP was issued in April, and a consultant was retained in June 2017.
+Bid documents are currently being prepared by the consultant.
+Project to be completed by the first quarter Courth Door Wall Nitrata Domana LOCCD of 2019 or earlier if possible.
+South Bay Well Nitrate Removal LOCSD Completed Palisades Well Modifications LOCSD Completed Blending Project (Skyline Well) GSWC Fully Previously Completed - the Rosina Nitrate Unit was brought on-line Funded funded through on October 9, 2017 and it is currently producing 160 C 0 T rate case gallons per minute of treated water.
+Water Meters S&T Completed gram B LOCSD Wells LOCSD Not BMP: Project not initiated Funded \$2.7 mil GSWC Wells GSWC Not BMP: Project not initiated Funded \$3.2 mil Community Nitrate Removal Facility LOCSD/GSWC Partial First phase GSWC's Program A Blending Project allows for combined with incremental expansion of the nitrate facility and can be GSWC considered a first phase in Program B. Program A

-Project Name Parties Involved Funding Capital Cost Status Status gram C Expansion Well No. 1 (Los Olivos) GSWC Fully Previously Well has been drilled and cased.
-GSWC is in the Funded funded through equipping phase.
-Well can be used, if needed, using rate case on-site generator.
-Formal startup of the well with permanent equipment is anticipated in July 2017.
-Expansion Well No. 2 GSWC Pending BMP: Property acquisition phase is on-going through efforts of Funding \$2.0 mil LOCSD.
-Two sites are currently being reviewed, and Vote both appear to be viable for new east side lower aquifer wells, Environmental studies initiated in December 2016 for expansion well #2.
-Expansion Well 3 and LOVR Water GSWC Pending BMP: Property acquisition phase is on-going through efforts of Main Upgrade Funding \$1.6 mil LOCSD.
-Two sites are currently being reviewed, and Vote both appear to be viable for new east side lower aquifer wells.
-LOVR Water Main Upgrade GSWC Pending BMP: Project not initiated Funding \$1.53 mil Vote S&T/GSWC Interconnection S&T/ Pending BMP: \$30,000 Conceptual design GSWC Program M New Zone D/E lower aquifer All Parties Not funded \$100,000 Pending funding plan monitoring well in Cuesta by the Sea
+Project Name Parties Involved Funding Status Capital Cost Status Program C Expansion Well No. 1 (Los Olivos) GSWC Completed Expansion Well No. 2 GSWC/LOCSD Cooperative BMP: Property acquisition phase is on-going through efforts of Funding \$2.0 mil LOCSD.
+Four sites are currently being reviewed, and all appear to be potentially viable for new east side Lower Aquifer wells, Environmental studies were ~ .
+21.02 initiated in December 2016 for expansion well #2.
+Expansion Well 3 and LOVR Water GSWC/LOCSD Cooperative BMP: Property acquisition phase is on-going through efforts of Main Upgrade Funding \$1.6 mil LOCSD.
+The BMC is also evaluating the need for Expansion Well 3 for the current population given the decline in water demands.
+LOVR Water Main Upgrade GSWC May be BMP: Project may not be required, depending on the pumping 05110 deferred \$1.53 mil capacity of the drilled Program C wells.
+It may be 1 deferred to Program D. S&T/GSWC Interconnection S&T/ Pending BMP: \$30,000 Conceptual design GSWC Program M New Zone D/E Lower Aquifer All Parties Funded Cleath-Harris scope was approved in September 2017 monitoring well in Cuesta by the through \$115,000 meeting, and staff is currently working through right of Sea BMC (2018 BMC way and permitting issues for the selected site.
+Budget Budget Item 9) Construction is expected in late 2018, or early 2019.